nss-evening-cohort-18/ThirdPartyApiDemo/README.md

 # ThirdPartyApiDemo

-This demo used the Stars Wars API found at https://swapi.dev/ Feel free to familiarize yourself with the endpoints and data structures returned.
+This demo used the Stars Wars API found at https://swapi.dev/ .
+Feel free to familiarize yourself with the endpoints and data structures returned.
+You can also click around throught the API directly in your browser by navigating to https://swapi.dev/api/ .

 A brief explanation of what this app simulates:
 - the Users endpoint will return a view model for the front end to use as a profile page